3DCdsc/Intro_to_JS_Workshop/Lesson2/2-MixingTheExternalandInternal.md

 Things to cover
+- advanced Dom event
 - DOM animations
   - Intervals and timeout
+  - Countdown
 - Async functions
 - Pulling external info as a CMS
--